bbh/devenv/README.md

 The puppet module "jenkins" requires the submodule "apt" from [Github][3]

+The puppet module "mysql" (cluster) requires that yout get the tarball from
-Get the tarball from [MySQL Downloads][4] and add it to the "files" directory
+[MySQL Downloads][4] and add it to the "files" directory (create it if do not
-(create it if do not exists) in the "mysql" puppet module.
+exists) in the "mysql" puppet module.
 Example:
 <pre>
 $ cp ~/mysql-cluster-gpl-7.3.0-linux2.6-x86_64.tar.gz \